Rajasthan Travel Guide: Your Complete Trip Planning Resource

 Shopping is a highlight in Rajasthan.
 Local markets are overflowing with handicrafts:

-- Jaisalmer: Pick up camel leather crafts, embroidered fabrics, Banjara (gypsy) mirror-work items, puppets, and Jaisalmer’s famous silver jewelry.
+- Jaisalmer: Pick up camel leather crafts, embroidered fabrics, Banjara mirror-work items, puppets, and Jaisalmer’s famous silver jewelry.
 You’ll find these all across the markets around the fort.

 Transportation & Tips

 Rajasthan’s distances can be long.
 Trains connect the major cities (e.g. Delhi–Jaipur–Jodhpur–Udaipur–Jaisalmer circuit), but schedules vary.
 Many travelers hire a driver-driven car for flexibility and to cover short hops between close cities (Jaipur–Pushkar, Jodhpur–Osian, etc.).
 Flights are available between Delhi, Jaipur, Jodhpur, and Udaipur.
-AC long-distance buses and tourist coaches are also options.

 - Currency: ATMs are widespread in cities.
 Pushkar and villages may have limited facilities.
 Carry some cash for bazaar shopping and tips.